Learn about the Linear Autism Method

 Training for Professionals

-Serve and be recognized at a deeper level for your expertise with autism and it’s impact.
+Serve and be recognized at a deeper level for your expertise with autism and it’s impact with the Linear Autism Method.

-The professional training is a 29 hour on-line self-guided learning experience designed to help the professional recognize, understand and treat the common issues related to autism.
+This NASW approved professional training is a 29-hour online self-guided learning experience designed to help the professional recognize, understand, and treat ASD efficiently and effectively.

-Content is both written and pre-recorded, and questions can be submitted by email.
+Content includes, text, images, audio and video, and questions can be submitted by email.

 Upon successful completion of the training, student will receive a certificate of completion.